-This method is much better than simple broadcasting by changing the complexity term p to $[log_2p]$.
+In MPI, several algorithms are used for broadcasting.
+MST (Minimum-Spanning Tree) method is a typical broadcasting method used in MPI [14].
+This method is much better than simple broadcasting by changing the complexity term p to $[log_2p]$ (p is the number of nodes).
 But it is still insufficient when compared with scatter-allgather bucket algorithm.
-This algorithm is used in MPI for long vectors broadcasting which follows the style of "divide, distribute and gather" [23].
+This algorithm is used in MPI for long vectors broadcasting which follows the style of "divide, distribute and gather" [16].
 In "scatter" phase, it scatters the data to all the nodes.
 Then in "allgather" phase, it does bucket algorithm.
 This method views the nodes as a chain.
-At each step, every node sends data to its right neighbor [25].
-By taking advantage of the fact that messages traversing a link in opposite direction do not conflict, "allgather" is done in parallel without any network contention.
-The performance model can be established as follow:
+At each step, every node sends data to its right neighbor [14].
+This is much better than the MST method because the time appears constant.
+However, it is not easy to set global barrier between "scatter" and "allgather" phases in cloud system to enable all the nodes to do "allgather" at the same global time through software control.
+As a result, some links will have more load than the others and thus we arrive at network contention.
+In addition, there is also the InfiniBand [17] multicast based broadcasting method in MPI [18].